-Former Baylor student files new lawsuit alleging rape
+After new rape lawsuit, Baylor says made 'great progress'

 Fifty-two assaults would dramatically increase the 17 reports of sexual and physical attacks involving 19 players since 2011 previously acknowledged by Baylor officials.

-Baylor officials declined comment.
 The school faces at least five lawsuits from women who allege they were attacked and that the school failed to protect them or ignored their complaints.

 The nation's largest Baptist university has been gripped by the on-going scandal that led to the firing of football coach Art Briles and the departure of school President Ken Starr in 2016.